Joe Walsh (footballer, born 1992)

-Joseph Kevin Walsh (born 13 May 1992) is a Welsh professional footballer who most recently played as a defender for Lincoln City.
+Joseph Kevin Walsh (born 13 May 1992) is a Welsh former professional footballer who played as a defender.

+He started his senior career with Swansea City but joined League One club Crawley Town in 2012, before he had made a league appearance for Swansea.
+After three years with Crawley, in which he made 97 appearances, he transferred to Milton Keynes Dons in 2015, and spent five years with the club.
+He later played for Lincoln City between 2020 and 2023.

 Club career

 Swansea City

 Walsh was born in Cardiff, South Glamorgan.
 He joined Swansea as an under-16 player after previously playing for Cardiff College Celts.
 In his first season, he helped the Swans to FAW Youth Cup glory against his hometown club, Cardiff City, at their old Ninian Park ground.
 He was drafted into the first-team squad for a match against Derby County for Swansea in February 2010 as cover following the late injury sustained by Garry Monk.
 Walsh was handed his first professional deal with the club prior to the 2010–11 season.
 He made his first team debut on 10 August 2010 in a 3–0 win over Barnet in the League Cup.

 Crawley Town

 Walsh joined Crawley Town following his release from Premier League Swansea City at the end of the 2011–12 season.
 He was voted the club's Player of the Year and Young Player of the Year for the 2013–14 season and ahead of the 2014–15 season was rewarded with the club captaincy.
 In total, Walsh made 110 appearances in all competitions for the club, and scored 9 goals.